Fertility issues for women and people assigned female at birth

 On this page:

-Female fertility refers to a woman being able to get pregnant and give birth to a baby.
+Fertility refers you being able to get pregnant and give birth to a baby.
 Some cancer treatments can damage the eggs in your ovaries or affect the hormones that make your body release eggs and get ready for pregnancy.
 For example:

 - Radiotherapy to the pelvic area can damage some or all of your eggs.